Specification and Design

 3. Mechanical Fasteners

-The non-illuminated border of the light sheet described previously can also be punched at periodic intervals and the light sheet attached with mechanical fasteners (e.g. screws, rivets, brads) as shown in figure 7.
-Ensure that all fasteners are at least 0.2“ (5mm) away from any component.
+The transparent border of the light sheet described previously can also be punched at periodic intervals and the light sheet attached with mechanical fasteners (e.g. screws, rivets) as shown in figure 7.
+Ensure that all fasteners are located outside of the active area of the light sheet and at least 0.2” (5mm) away from any component.

 Fig. 7. (cross section)

-Washers should always be used in conjunction with screws/bolts in order to prevent the tightening action causing tearing of the light sheet.
+Washers should always be used in conjunction with screws/bolts in order to prevent the tightening action from causing tearing in the light sheet.